2degrees/django-wsgi/docs/source/routing-args.rst

 The former are referred to as "named arguments" and the latter as "positional arguments" in *routing_args* specification.

-:class:`~twod.wsgi.RoutingArgsMiddleware` simply puts the arguments found by the Django URL resolver in the ``request`` object.
+:class:`~django_wsgi.RoutingArgsMiddleware` simply puts the arguments found by the Django URL resolver in the ``request`` object.
 It's such a simple thing, but it's key for Django-independent libraries, which may not be run in the context of a Django middleware nor a Django view.